 The race will conclude on October 4 at the 8th St. Petersburg International Gas Forum in St. Petersburg.

 The Gas into Motors rally is meant to showcase natural gas as a cost-effective, eco-friendly and safe vehicle fuel and to demonstrate the diversity, usability, excellent quality and dependability of gas-powered machinery.

-The event will serve as a barometer for the use of LNG-fueled NGVs within a transcontinental motor corridor, contributing to the development of natural gas filing infrastructure along the Europe – China corridor and the harmonization of regulations on the use of refuelers and gas-powered machinery in the participating countries.
+The event will serve as a barometer for the use of LNG-fueled NGVs within a transcontinental motor corridor, contributing to the development of natural gas filling infrastructure along the Europe – China route and the harmonization of regulations on the use of refuelers and gas-powered machinery in the participating countries.

 CNPC is a major Chinese oil and gas company.
 KunLun Energy Company Limited, a subsidiary of CNPC, is focused on, among other things, the development of China’s NGV market.
 The subsidiary controls a network of CNG and LNG filling stations across various Chinese regions, three LNG import terminals, and a large number of LNG plants.
 In addition, CNPC’s corporate structure includes specialized design subdivisions that develop special equipment for the NGV sector.

 KazMunayGas National Company is an operator for hydrocarbon exploration, production, processing and transportation, representing the government in the oil and gas sector of the Republic of Kazakhstan.
 The KazMunayGas National Company Group, which was set up in 2002, comprises 220 entities.

 Uniper SE is a subsidiary of E.ON SE focused on power generation and global energy trading.
 Gazprom and Uniper collaborate in gas supplies and transportation abroad, as well as implement joint sci-tech and socio-cultural programs.